Dolly Castro’s Dress Clings To Her Every Curve & Sets Instagram On Fire

 “You are an inspiration to me!” exclaimed a follower.

 Prior to this post, Castro posed in workout gear to promote 1st Phorm, a brand that offers supplements.
-The model sported a purple ensemble, consisting of a sports bra and tight, spandex shorts.
+The model sported a purple ensemble, consisting of a sports bra and tight spandex shorts.
 Her abs were on full display, as she held a 1st Phorm water bottle in her right hand.

-Dolly wore her hair down for the shot in loose waves, and appeared to go jewelry-free.
+Dolly wore her hair down in loose waves for the shot, and appeared to go jewelry-free.
 She stood in a gym with large equipment visible behind her.
 Plus, a large bottle of the supplement was placed to the bottom right of the photo.

 The update was liked over 44,000 times, and many of Castro’s fans talked about what helps them stay focused on their fitness goals.